SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week7_React/11. ReactJS-HOL/eventexamplesapp/README.md

 # ReactJS Hands-on Lab: Event Handling Examples

-This project was created as part of my hands-on lab assignment to understand and implement various event handling concepts in React.
+This project was created as part of my hands-on lab assignment to understand and implement various event handling concepts in React as part of `Digital Nurture 4.0 program`.

 ## Project Overview